etsangsplk/aws-rotate-cert/README.md

 `$ npm install -g aws-rotate-cert`

-Use aws-rotate-cert to rotate your old and new certificates:
+Use aws-rotate-cert to rotate your old and new certificates in the us-east-1 region:

 ```
-$ aws-rotate-cert example.org-2014-04-07 example.org-2015-05-21
+$ aws-rotate-cert us-east-1 example.org-2014-04-07 example.org-2015-05-21
 Updated 1 Cloudfront distributions
+Updated 1 Elastic Load Balancers
 ```